JonDangerGalloway/learning-to-code/README.md

 # learning-to-code
-Learning the Python language an programming fundamentals.
+Learning the Python language and programming fundamentals.